Hilton Chicago: The Conrad Hilton

 As World War II drew to a close, Conrad Hilton purchased the hotel from Healy in February 1945.
 The board of directors changed the name of the hotel, naming it after Conrad Hilton himself on November 19, 1951.
-Hilton continued to use his Hollywood connections to entice film stars, politicians and royalty to the hotel.
+Hilton continued to use his Hollywood connections to entice film stars, politicians, and royalty to the hotel.

 Among improvements made to the hotel was the installation of a large ice stage in the Boulevard Room Supper Club which began featuring elaborate ice shows in 1948.
 In January 1958, Darlene and Jinx the skating chimpanzee performed.
 The Hilton Center was added to the building in 1962, featuring a three-level structure containing expanded exhibit space, the Continental Ballroom and the International Ballroom.

-In April 1951, crowds gathered in the Great Hall to hear a speech by General Douglas MacArthur defending his conduct of the war in Korea, calling for a new American policy toward the conflict to replace the current "political vacuum".
+In April 1951, crowds gathered in the Great Hall to hear a speech by general Douglas MacArthur defending his conduct of the war in Korea, calling for a new American policy toward the conflict to replace the current "political vacuum".

-Cynthia Albritton, also known as Cynthia Plaster Caster, made her famous cast of Jimi Hendrix in this hotel.
-According to Cynthia, it was created in Room 1628.
-The successful casting effort occurred on February 23, 1968.

 During the 1968 Democratic National Convention, the streets outside the Conrad Hilton Hotel were the scene of a police riot as antiwar demonstrators, being beaten and arrested, began to chant "The whole world is watching".
 Some protesters escaped into the hotel, along with tear gas and "stink bombs", and the hotel suffered minor damage as a result of the violence as a couple of street level windows gave way under the weight of dozens of protesters being pushed up against them by the police.

 Chicago Hilton and Towers

 The Conrad Hilton Hotel was aging and in the 1970s, its demolition was considered.
 However, in 1984, the hotel closed for over a year for what was then the most expensive hotel renovation ever undertaken, at $185 million.
 The hotel's 3,000 guest rooms were rebuilt into 1,544 larger and more elegant rooms; 600 were converted to double-sized rooms with two adjoining bathrooms.
-The reborn hotel glittered and helped to sustain a revival period in Chicago's South Loop neighborhood.
+The renovated hotel helped to sustain a revival period in Chicago's South Loop neighborhood.
 The newly renamed Chicago Hilton and Towers reopened on October 1, 1985.